This is a true modern-day story about how a “Rainy Day by the Sea” painting saved a west coast Christmas morning…

 The artist confirmed that an e-transfer was great and that gift wrapping and delivery on Christmas Eve day were also included in the price.
 She then went up to the studio loft window seat, where the small painting now sat in the winter darkness.
 Carefully, the painter lifted the painting up, selected an appropriated box, and carried both downstairs to the table with the wrapping paper.
 She thought she could see the little painting smile.
 It was wearing a badge of local, original, handmade significance.
 It was the “Rainy Day by the Sea” painting that would save a west coast Christmas morning for a true love, a best friend and a cherished father.
 The petite painting’s last wish was that the artist would choose the brightest wrapping paper so that the small box wouldn’t be missed on Christmas morning.
 The artist was sure this final wish could be granted.

-And this is the true modern-day story about how a “Rainy Day by the Sea” painting saved a west coast Christmas morning.
+And this is a true modern-day story about how a “Rainy Day by the Sea” painting saved a west coast Christmas morning.

 SOLD!
 Rainy Day by the Sea, 5 X 7 inch oil on canvas.